illiteratewaffle/RetroArcade/use_case_descriptions.md

 **Secondary actors:** Profile server

 **Channel to secondary actors:** Entered username is searched on the Profile server and stored if valid.
-An error is thrown if the username is already associated with an already existing profile.
+An error is thrown if the username is associated with an already existing profile.

 **Open issues:** Any length/character restrictions for a username (number of characters, no spaces, etc.)?
 Prevention of offensive usernames?